appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 1. Review provided evidence to verify the application's usage of the redirect_uri and state parameters.

 *L2*
-1. Perform the Testing for OAuth Client Weaknesses testing steps defined in WSTG-ATHZ-05 (Testing for OAuth Weaknesses)
+1. Perform the Testing for OAuth Client Weaknesses steps defined in WSTG-ATHZ-05 (Testing for OAuth Weaknesses).